abyanjan/Recommendation-with-Kmeans/recommendation-with_-kmeans.md

 ![](recommendation-with_-kmeans_files/figure-markdown_github/unnamed-chunk-12-1.png)

 From the elbow plot we can see the the total within sum of squares does not drop very much after 5 clusters or even 4 clusters and the drop is almost the same afterwards.
-But, for this analysis we will take 5 clusters.
+For this analysis, we will take 5 clusters.

 ``` r
 # Finally select kmeans cluster with 5 clusters